joaorb64/TournamentStreamHelper/README.md

 It's not possible to animate these elements unless there's an OBS plugin for that (I'm not aware of one).

+### Tips
+- In OBS you can select any element and use `Edit > Transform > Edit Transform (Ctrl+E)`.
+There you can set up the absolute position and size for your elements.
+There are alignment options and bounding box options so that when a player's name would overflow your layout the font gets smaller instead.
+Also works for images, where you can reserve a space and the image will fit that space independent of image size or proportion

 ## Feed me

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W22YK26)